vahin21/Python/README.md

 In this repo, I will be storing all of the basic Python programs.

-### 1) Calculator
+### 1) ATM

-This program is a calculator.
-When you run the program, you get 7 options (add, subtract, multiply, divide, modulus, exponenciation, and floor division).
-You can choose which operation you want to do and enter the 2 numbers.
+This program is basically an ATM.
+You can deposit, withdraw, or check your current balance.
+When you download and run the program, you have to enter a PIN.
+The PIN is **8241** (shush...don't tell anyone).

+After entering the PIN, you get options to withdraw money, deposit money, and check your balance.

 ### 2) Anagram